picosh/docs/posts/pgs.md

 ssh pgs.sh link project-prod project-d0131d4
 ```

-A common way to perform promotions within pgs.sh is to setup CI/CD so every push
+A common way to perform promotions within pgs.sh is to setup CI/CD so every
-to main would trigger a build and create a new project based on the git commit
+`git` push to `main` would trigger a build and create a new project based on the
-hash (e.g. `project-d0131d4`).
+git commit hash (e.g. `project-d0131d4`).

 This command will create a symbolic link from `project-prod` to
 `project-d0131d4`.
 Want to rollback a release?
 Just change the link for